Competition 2018 – ‘Secrets’

-The 18th Christopher Tower Poetry Competition, the UK’s most valuable prize for young poets, has opened for entries, and this year students between 16-18 years of age are challenged to write a poem on the theme of ‘Secrets’.
+The 18th Christopher Tower Poetry Competition, the UK’s most valuable prize for young poets, has now closed for entries, and this year students between 16-18 years of age were challenged to write a poem on the theme of ‘Secrets’.

-The closing date for entries is Friday 2 March 2018.
+The closing date for entries was Friday 2 March 2018.

 The winners will be announced on Thursday 29 March 2018.

 Christopher Reid, FRSL, is a poet, essayist, cartoonist, editor, and writer born in Hong Kong 1949.
 He has worked as a university lecturer, freelancer, and as a poetry editor at the publishing house Faber and Faber, where he revived a ‘flagging list’ in the 1990’s that saw new talents such as Simon Armitage, Lavinia Greenlaw, and Don Paterson.
 His early writing is often associated with the ‘Martian School’ of the 1980’s.
 Reid won an Eric Gregory Award for his poetry in 1978, and has established his success over almost forty years with works such as Arcadia (1979), for which he won the 1989 Somerset Maugham Award and the Hawthornden Prize, Katerina Brac (1985), A Scattering (2009), which won the 2009 Costa Book of the Year Award and was shortlisted for the 2009 Forward Poetry and the 2009 T.S.
 Eliot Prize, Six Bad Poets (2013), and The Curiosities (2015).
 Christopher Reid lives in London.